GumiiShark/MegumiPortfolio/README.md

 ### Caring For Our Care Providers

- The challenges faced by healthcare providers, including financial strain, emotional exhaustion, and mental health issues, require urgent attention and support through improved education access, socialization opportunities, counseling services, and better work-life balance to ensure their well-being and the sustainability of the healthcare system
+ The challenges faced by healthcare providers, including financial strain, emotional exhaustion, and mental health issues, require urgent attention and support through improved education access, socialization opportunities, counseling services, and better work-life balance to ensure their well-being and the sustainability of the healthcare system.

  ![Caring For Our Care Providers](media/CaringForOurCareProviders.pdf) https://drive.google.com/file/d/1rz71n59G2k9SUBPZKs7jv1pvQcG8ddy-/view?usp=sharing